TheProjectsGuy/MLHub/docs/models/lenet.rst

 - **Optimizer**: The paper proposes an LM optimizer.
 The `Stochastic Gradient Descent optimizer <https://pytorch.org/docs/stable/generated/torch.optim.SGD.html>`__ is used here (since it comes with PyTorch).
 - **Loss**: The same RBF (`Radial Basis Function <https://en.wikipedia.org/wiki/Radial_basis_function>`__) output loss with MAP (maximum a posteriori) penalty term.

+.. contents:: Table of contents

 These are further described below.
 See the paper for more details.
+The API code documentation can be found at :py:mod:`mlhub.lenet`.

 Model
 ------